dgroomes/react-playground/tanstack-query/README.md

 General clean-ups, todos and things I wish to implement for this project:

 * [x] DONE Implement
-* [ ] How to implement "refresh this data"?
+* [x] DONE (very nice, TanStack Query delivering excellently on its promise) How to implement "refresh this data"?
 If I had a refresh button, do you call some method to invalidate the cache for that key or something?